xlmou/Semantic-Segmentation-TensorFlow/README.md

 # Semantic-Segmentation-TensorFlow
-This repository include a few semantic segmentation models, which are implemented by tensorflow.
+This repository include some semantic segmentation models, which are implemented by tensorflow.